The 10 Mistakes of Raising Chickens

 Raising chickens can be a very rewarding process.
 Besides providing you with fresh eggs, it can also be a teaching resource for your children and a way for you to become self-sufficient.

-However, there are a few mistakes that people make when they first start raising chickens.
+There are a few mistakes that people, however, make when they first start raising chickens.
 Check out this list below and add your mistakes at the bottom to help others learn.

 Building your Henhouse on the Ground